Tobai24/In-Hospital-Mortality-Prediction/monitoring/README.md

 - `db`: PostgreSQL, for storing metrics data
 - `adminer`: A handy tool for managing your database
 - `grafana`: Your visual dashboarding tool

+ **Run the Notebook**:
+  Run `baseline_model.py` to download datasets, train the model, and create the reference dashboard.

 ### Sending Data